• Skip to primary navigation

 Keep the dough in the bowl, cover the top with plastic wrap and refrigerate for at least 2.5 hours.
 You must not skip this step or the cookies will spread everywhere while baking.

 Take the dough out of the fridge.
-Using an ice cream scoop or large cookie scoop (I use a 2 ounce cookie scoop), scoop the dough out into 12 scoops.
+Using a large cookie scoop, scoop the dough into 12 balls.

 Once again, drop the disc in the granulated sugar to coat.
 This will prevent the stickiness as well.